MUSCLE DISEASES

 * Today, senior bodybuilders are much sought-after as supposedly possessing arcane knowledge about anabolic steroids, and there is a huge underground literature, much of which strikes me as dubious.
 Review (finally) in Sports Med.
 32: 285, 2002, by the psychiatrists at Western Missouri.

-Weightlifting and 'roids for the men with AIDS wasting (which can proceed even if you are on HAART): JAMA 281: 1282, 1999.
+Weightlifting and 'roids for the men with AIDS wasting (wasting can proceed even if you are on HAART): JAMA 281: 1282, 1999.
 'Roids help the man on dialysis stay well-muscled and well-functioning: JAMA 281: 1275, 1999.
 For the women: Arch.
 Int.
 Med.
 165: 578, 2005 (seems safe and effective).

 They work.
 Men (South.
 Med.
-J. 84: 552, 1991, and even women; see Am.
+J. 84: 552, 1991, and also women; see Am.
 J. Ob.
 Gyn.
 165: 1385, 1991) can and do develop spectacular muscles using steroids, and the drugs also improve mood and increase aggressiveness (JAMA 269: 2760, 1993 for the first placebo-controlled study; one guy in the subject group went crazy).

 Mr. Universe Contest, 1953 (pre-steroids)